cdoublev/css/doc/parse/README.md

   >
   > Consume a token from `input`, and let `function` be a new function with its name equal the returned token’s value, and a value set to an empty list.

 `CSSStyleDeclaration` does not store CSS declarations for shorthands.
-The result from parsing a shorthand value must be expanded to a CSS declaration for each of its longhands.
+The result of parsing a shorthand value must be expanded to a CSS declaration for each of its longhands.
 CSSOM is [rather hand-wavy](https://github.com/w3c/csswg-drafts/issues/6451) about this in the procedure for `CSSStyleDeclaration.setProperty()` and `CSSStyleDeclaration.cssText`.

 ---